Changissnz/r2apart/README.md

 - Taking a < 1 month break from this project.
   Further developments stalled until after break.

+# Update: 2/27/2024

+- Development has slowed to a snail's crawl.
+The file `farse_mach_samples` has code for two `class<FarseMach>` instances.
+Please see the file `technicals.md` for the data collection and training procedure.
+- Many sub-optimal parts in this program, with possible bugs present in the program.

+## ATTENTION
+Public developments for this project are terminated due to lack of time and resources on the developer's part (that would be me).
+The specific parameters involved in this automaton demand very specific code, and the runtime as well as commercial costs involved in `r2apart` have encouraged me to cease all developments for it made public.

 # License?
 Copyright 2023 Richard Pham.